MercersKitchen/Advanced-CS/README.md

 - Is your computer environment created: <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#five-mandatory-pieces-of-a-computer-environment-for-android-apps">Click Here</a>
 - Create one Repository in GitHub for **Pong**, see https://github.com/MercersKitchen/Creating-a-GitHub-Repository

-List the coded algorithms you know already: https://github.com/MercersKitchen/Algorithms

-<a href="">Click Here when Available</a>

 Advanced CS Case Study ...
 Pong ...
 Research Time
 - What is Pong
 - What is the basic functionality of the game